wddadk/Offensive-OSINT-Tools/README.md

 ## OSINT Tools

-This github repository contains links/tools that a penetration tester can use in his work.
+This github repository contains links/tools that a cybersec specialist can use in his work.
 Some of the sites included might require registration or offer more data for $$$, but you should be able to get at least a portion of the available information for no cost.
 Contributing is welcome

 |Link        | Description           |
 |:-------------:|:------------:|